 Bikes Break the Rules of the Road

 Whether you’re riding a Harley, Street Bike, or even a bicycle, bikers tend to break the rules of the road.
 At least, that’s how insurance companies view it.
 From splitting lanes to flying up and down the highway at top speeds, bikers push the limits.
-Insurance companies all about risk versus reward.
-So they look at motorcycle riders as far riskier of an investment that those who choose not to ride.
+Insurance companies are all about risk versus reward.
+So they look at motorcycle riders as a far riskier investment than those who choose not to ride.
 Because riders do tend to push the envelope, insurance companies may use this against you to paint YOU as the party at fault.

 Motorcycle Riders are Outlaws

 Let’s face it, when you jump on a bike decked out in leather, you just feel “tough”.
 It doesn’t matter if you ride your Harley daily, or if you just go out for a weekend ride, you know how good it feels to be looked at as a “bad-ass”.
 Unfortunately, insurance adjusters know this.
 They probably assume all motorcycle riders are outlaws.
 They may not be so “kind” when reviewing your file.
 Worse, they may believe YOU caused the crash.
 Regardless, our King County personal injury attorneys can help represent your claim.
 We’ve been fighting for injury victims for over a decade.